Argent77/A7-MagicStore/A7-MagicStore/readme/readme-german.txt

 Versionshistorie
 ~~~~~~~~~~~~~~~~

-2.4
+3.0
-- Added options to restrict available services in summoned stores (EE only)
+- Added new subcomponents that allow you to restrict available services in summoned stores (EE only)

 2.3
 - Fixed a comparison bug in the store installation routine